-While overall levels of commercial and recreational activity best define the overarching community "needs", the strength and stability of individual fisheries should also be considered in order to recognize that harvesters and processors participate in the different sectors.
-For example, a strong shrimp year will benefit trawlers and larger-scale processors, but would be of little benefit to help offset losses to charter businesses or small-scale processors associated with declines in salmon.
+benefit trawlers and larger-scale processors, but would be of little benefit to help offset losses to charter businesses or small-scale processors associated with declines in salmon.
 This underscores the importance of having diversified fisheries within communities, as several of the main fisheries, including crab, sardine, shrimp, and tuna, are prone to "boom-and-bust" cycles.

 Effects of fishing regulations on communities, including the social environment, are difficult to analyze due to complex socio-ecological interactions and a lack of quantitative data.
 However, while quantifying the impact of both management and fishing condition uncertainty on communities beyond the information provided above is difficult, a variety of social indicators can describe the overall socio-economic vulnerability of a community, as well as its dependence on fishery resources.
-Dependence is a function of both a community's engagement in fishing activities and overall reliance on fishing, with highly dependent communities most likely to experience impacts from management changes (for more detailed explanation of indicators and methodology, see Jepson and Colburn, 2013).
+Dependence is a function of both a community's engagement in fishing activities and overall reliance on fishing, with highly dependent communities most likely to experience impacts from management changes (for more detailed explanation of indicators and methodology, see Jepson and Colburn (2013).
 Vulnerability reflects social stressors, including crime, poverty, and unemployment among other socio-demographic measures.
 Vulnerability also depends on natural systems, including weather, climate change, and resource depletion, and built systems, such as infrastructure.
 Vulnerable communities are less likely to successfully navigate disruptive events such as fishery closures, as they may be unable to access substitute resources.
-Many of the communities that analysts identified as impacted by yelloweye rockfish management measures are ranked high on at least one of these indices, with Westport and Ilwaco, WA, Coos Bay, OR, and Fort Bragg, CA standing out as highly vulnerable and highly dependent on both recreational and commercial fisheries.
+Many of the communities that analysts identified as impacted by velloweve rockfish management measures are ranked high on at least one of these indices, with Westport and Ilwaco, WA; Coos Bay, OR; and Fort Bragg, CA standing out as highly vulnerable and highly dependent on both recreational and commercial fisheries.

 Underlying all of these changes to fishing opportunities is the need for adequate infrastructure, including harbor facilities, routine dredging, providers of fishing gear and vessel maintenance, access to ice and bait, buyers and processors, and the providers and services required in turn by those buyers and processors.
 The fishing fleet and processors are interdependent, making it important to assess changes to infrastructure that affect both aspects of the industry.
-Coast-wide, 23.3 percent of interviews indicate a loss of infrastructure in many ports in the past decade (Five Year Review Report).
-Respondents reported loss of infrastructure, including net, bait, and ice shops and processing plants, through the rebuilding period.